Our Team

 Since 2002 I have also been coaching the University men’s basketball team.
 I also played Maxi-basketball tournaments for the over 40s, then 50s, then… we won a couple of British championship and I also played at one over 50s World Championship.

 I have three sons.
 The two big ones play(ed) rugby.
 The youngest one, Marko (now 16), played rugby since the age of 5 but decided to switch to basketball.
 I welcomed the spirit and positive vibe!
 He joined the Raptors Basketball Club (now the Falcons) and that's how I got involved in the club.
 I felt that with my experience, knowledge and passion I could contribute to the development of the team, the individual players and the club as a whole.
-So far, I have coached the U14 and U16 teams, and I am now getting into the U18 realm.
-A great challenge and even greater fun!

 Looking forward to seeing you all and to some great basketballing times in and around Cambourne.